Thijs Hendriks

-Thijs Hendriks (born 5 February 1985) is a Dutch professional footballer who plays for SV DFS mainly as a forward.
+Thijs Hendriks (born 5 February 1985) is a retired Dutch professional footballer who played as a forward and current manager of Dutch side DVOL Lent.

 Club career

 Hendriks kicked off his career with NEC in 2004.
 The following year he joined non-league Achilles '29.
 In his long spell with the club, it had many promotions, going to Eerste Divisie in 2013.
 In October 2014, he was appointed club captain, succeeding Twan Smits.

+Coaching career

+In November 2019, Hendriks started his coaching career, as he was appointed manager of RKSV Brakkenstein from January 2020.
+At the end of December 2021 it was confirmed, that Hendriks would take charge of DVOL Lent from the upcoming 2021-22 season.